Applies to the following strength(s): 18 mg/3 mL

 Usual Adult Dose for Diabetes Type 2

-Initial dose: 0.65 mg subcutaneously once a day for at least 1 week.
-This dose is intended to reduce gastrointestinal symptoms during initial titration, and is not effective for glycemic control.
+Initial dose: 0.6 mg subcutaneously once a day for 1 week; this dose is intended to reduce gastrointestinal symptoms and is not an effective dose for glycemic control.

 Renal Dose Adjustments

 No dose adjustment recommended, however use with caution, especially when initiating and escalating doses.

 Liver Dose Adjustments

 No dose adjustment recommended, however use with caution as there is limited experience in this population.

 Consider dose reduction of the insulin secretagogue to reduce the risk of hypoglycemia.